WDev2021/Pac-man/README.md

 This is a practice exercise to learn how to biuld a basic **animation** The Pacman will change direction when it reaches the window limit

 ## Installation
-Copy the code and change your picture.
+Copy the code and paste it in your repository.
 Please don't change the code in this Repo

 ## Usage
 Educational purposes